mvgk06/data-structures-and-algorithms/README.md

 ## About

-Implementation of common data structures and algorithms along with solutions to various problems in JavaScript.
+Implementation of common data structures and solutions to various coding problems.